hnvcam/ghost-challenge/README.md

     + React for layouting the page
     + Redux for managing the state of the page
     + Saga for async contact with the server
-- Backend re-uses existing store and functions, and FCM to notify clients about updates.
+- Backend re-uses existing firestore.